-It has been predicted that open charm could be enhancement in high-energy nucleusnucleus collisions relative to the expectation from elementary collisions.
+It has been predicted that open charm production could be enhanced in high-energy nucleus-nucleus collisions relative to the expectation from elementary collisions^{2,3,4}.
 Heavy quarks are produced in different stages of a heavy ion reaction.
 In the early stage charm and beauty are formed in collisions of the incoming partons.
 The yield of this component is proportional to the product of parton density distribution in the incoming nuclei (binary scaling).
 If the gluon density is high enough a considerable amount of charm can be produced via fusion of energetic gluons in the pre-equilibrium stage before they are thermalized.
 Finally, if the initial temperature is above 500 MeV, thermal production of charm can be significant.
-The last two mechanisms (pre-equilibrium and thermal production) can enhance charm production relative to binary scaling of the initial partonparton collisions.
-These are the same mechanisms originally proposed for strangeness enhancement, but in the case of charm may reveal more about the critical, early partonicmatter stage of the reaction since the rate of heavy-quark production is expected to be negligible later in the reaction when the energy density has decreased.
+The last two mechanisms (pre-equilibrium and thermal production) can enhance charm production relative to binary scaling of the initial parton-parton collisions.
+These are the same mechanisms originally proposed for strangeness enhancement, but in the case of charm may reveal more about the critical, early partonic-matter stage of the reaction since the rate of heavy-quark production is expected to be negligible later in the reaction when the energy density has decreased.
 In comparison, strangeness production is expected to continue even in the later hadronic stages of the reaction.

-Figure 1 Charm enhancement expected in RHIC energy in ref.
-3. The both panels, contribution from the initial gluon fusion (solid), pre-thermal production (dot-dashed), and thermal production (dashed, lowest) are shown.
+Figure 1 Charm enhancement expected at RHIC energy from ref.
+3. In both panels, contribution from the initial gluon fusion (solid), pre-thermal production (dot-dashed), and thermal production (dashed, lowest) are shown.
 The left panel is the calculation with energy density of 3.2 GeV/fm3, while the right panel shows the case with energy density 4 times higher.

-At RHIC energies the anticipated enhancement is small effect.
+At RHIC energies the anticipated enhancement is small effect^{3,4}.
 The contributions to charm production from various stages of an Au+Au collision are shown in Figure 1 (taken from reference 3).
 From the left panel of the figure it is evident that for an initial energy density of 3.2 GeV/fm3 the pre-thermal or pre-equilibrium production contributes about 10% of total charm production, while the thermal contribution is negligible.
 However, the yield is very sensitive to the initial density, and with 4 times the energy density the pre-equilibrium contribution can be as large as the initial fusion.
 This is illustrated in the right panel of the figure.
-Present single electron measurements of PHENIX indicate that within ~40% systematic uncertainty charm production approximately scales with the number of binary collisions.
+Present single electron measurements of PHENIX indicate that within ~25% systematic uncertainty charm production approximately scales with the number of binary collisions.
 Thus, charm enhancement, if it exists, cannot be a large effect.
 A measurement of the charm yield with substantially higher accuracy and precision is therefore required to establish a potential charm enhancement.

 The VTX detector will improve the accuracy of charm measurement through single electrons by significantly reducing the background from Dalitz and photon conversions.
-This will extend the single electron measurement to the $p{\rm T}$ region below 0.5 GeV/c, which is essential for an accurate determination of the total charm yield since more than half of the single electron yield from charm decays is in this $p{\rm T}$ region.
+This will extend the single electron measurement to the p_T region below 0.5 GeV/c, which is essential for an accurate determination of the total charm yield since more than half of the single electron yield from charm decay is in this p_T region.